imt-mobisyst/tiledland/README.md

-# Convex-cells navigation Map
+# Polygon-based cells maps

 This project targets a map of an environement as a 2.5 dimention model structured as a collection of linked cells with convex borders.
 The project aims to be as independant as possible, but it relies on [Cairo](https://pypi.org/project/pycairo/)and [pygame](https://pypi.org/project/pygame/) librairy for rendering example.

 Project Components:

-- pyConvexMap: a pure _Python_ implementation of ConvexMap
+- pyPolyMap: a pure _Python_ implementation of PolyMap
-- ConvexMap: a _C_ implementation of ConvexMap coopled to a python wrap.
+- PolyMap: a _C_ implementation of PolyMap coopled to a python wrap.

 Convex-Map is not what you looking for ?
 Take a look at: